sheeshpaul/webcomponents-redux/README.md

 ```

 ## Web Components Redux Basics
-For a Web Component call connect from webcomponents-redux package, passing the Web Component class and the Redux store.
+For a Web Component call **connect** from webcomponents-redux package, passing the Web Component class and the Redux store.
+The connect function adds Redux binding logic to the Web Component class.

 ```javascript
 import { connect } from 'webcomponents-redux';
 connect(CounterElement, store);
 ```
-The connect function adds Redux binding logic to the Web Component class.
-Web Component class implements mapStateTopProps function to get notified on state change, and implements mapDispatchToProps for functions to trigger actions.
+Web Component class implements **mapStateTopProps** function to get notified for state change, and implements **mapDispatchToProps** for functions to dispatch actions.

-There two ways to integrate Redux into a Web Component.
+There are two ways to integrate Redux into a Web Component.

 ### Single Class Model
 In a single class model, both UI and Redux logic is in one class.